 Michael PalinSir Michael Edward Palin (; born 5 May 1943) is an English actor, comedian, writer, television presenter and public speaker.
 He was a member of the comedy group Monty Python.
 Since 1980 he has made a number of travel documentaries.

 Palin wrote most of his comedic material with fellow Python member Terry Jones.
-Before Monty Python, they had worked on other shows such as the ''Ken Dodd Show'', ''The Frost Report'', and ''Do Not Adjust Your Set''.
+Before Monty Python, they had worked on other shows including the ''Ken Dodd Show'', ''The Frost Report'', and ''Do Not Adjust Your Set''.
 Palin appeared in some of the most famous Python sketches, including "Argument Clinic", "Dead Parrot sketch", "The Lumberjack Song", "The Spanish Inquisition", "Bicycle Repair Man" and "The Fish-Slapping Dance".
 He also regularly played a Gumby.

-Palin continued to work with Jones after Python, co-writing ''Ripping Yarns''.
+Palin continued to work with Jones away from Python, co-writing ''Ripping Yarns''.
 He has also appeared in several films directed by fellow Python Terry Gilliam and made notable appearances in other films such as ''A Fish Called Wanda'' (1988), for which he won the BAFTA Award for Best Actor in a Supporting Role.
 He also began a new career as a travel writer and travel documentarian in programmes broadcast on the BBC.
-His journeys have taken him across the world, including the North and South Poles, the Sahara Desert, the Himalayas, Eastern Europe, Brazil, and in 2018, he visited North Korea; documenting his visit to the isolated country in a series broadcast on Channel 5.
+His journeys have taken him across the world, including the North and South Poles, the Sahara, the Himalayas, Eastern Europe, Brazil, and in 2018, he visited North Korea; documenting his visit to the isolated country in a series broadcast on Channel 5.

-Showing 1 - 3 of 3 for search: 'Palin, Michael Edward, 1943-', query time: 0.04s
+Showing 1 - 5 of 5 for search: 'Palin, Michael Edward, 1943-', query time: 0.05s